ahwm/IISAppPoolMonitor/README.md

 Also ability to track SSL certificates.

 ## Usage
-Extract to folder of your choosing and run:
+Extract to folder of your choosing and run (in elevated command prompt):

 ```
 > C:\Windows\Microsoft.NET\Framework64\v4.0.30319\installutil \path\to\AppPoolMonitor.exe